satorici/satori-docs/satori_help/docs/modes/modes.md

 You can execute your playbooks on demand using the Satori CLI in several scenarios:

-  **- Creating a new playbook:** run the command `satori run playbook.yml` to test the playbook during its creation.
+  **- Creating a new playbook:** run the command `satori-v2 run playbook.yml` to test the playbook during its creation.

-  **- Running locally:** use `satori local playbook.yml` to execute your playbook on your local machine.
+  **- Running locally:** use `satori-v2 local playbook.yml` to execute your playbook on your local machine.

   **- Verifying production issues:** check if issues found in your testing environment persist in production.